 Also important to our schools is making time to improve our community through service.
 Throughout this edition of the Baugo Schoolhouse, you will see evidence of our schools working to make our community a better place.
 We believe that we share responsibility for helping students become contributors to their community and embed experiences in our calendar for these opportunities to occur.
 Also included in this edition of the Baugo Schoolhouse is a new segment we call Why I teach.
 Teachers from across our district were asked the same question and we included several of their responses for your enjoyment.

 Finally, Baugo Community Schools is committed to helping students access college.
-College saving does not have to be complicated or expensive and every 529 dollar deposited is tax credit earning.
+Saving for college does not have to be complicated and every 529 dollar deposited is tax credit earning.
 Sign up now for a 529 college savings account through the Baugo Promise.
 Families with questions about college savings plans can contact our district office.
 Tell them that I encouraged you to call.

 - Byron Sanders, Superintendent, Baugo Community Schools